-World earth day was celebrated on 22nd April 2021.
-It is an International day celebrated around the world to protect our environment.

-Road safety day was celebrated on 4th March 2021 to create awareness about road safety.
+World earth day was celebrated on 22nd April 2022.It is an International day celebrated around the world to protect our environment.
+Road safety day was celebrated on 4th March 2022to create awareness about road safety.
 World leprosy day was celebrated on 30/01/2021.
 On this day we created awareness of the disease, beat leprosy and end stigma.

-In memory of our Former President and Scientist Dr. APJ Abdul Kalam, Online workshop wasorganised about Youth awakening and mastering mind.
+In memory of our Former

-On July 28, 2020, World nature conservation day was celebrated by Go Green initiatives and planting trees in the campus.

-On June 26, 2020, Internatinal day of Drug abuse and illicit trafficking was celebrated and created awareness about the serious issues caused by using drugs.

-On June 21, 2020 International yoga day was celebrated and

-created awareness among the students about the benefits of yoga.

-National consumer day was celebrated on 24th December 2020 to created awareness about the rights of consumers.

-On 12/09/2020 Poshan Abhiyaan day was celebrated.
+President and Scientist Dr. APJ Abdul Kalam, Online workshop wasorganised about Youth awakening and mastering mind.
+On July 28, 2022, World nature conservation day was celebrated by Go Green initiatives and planting trees in the campus.
+On June 24, 2022, Internatinal day of Drug abuse and illicit trafficking was celebrated and created awareness about the serious issues caused by using drugs.
+On June 21, 2022International yoga day was celebrated and created awareness among the students about the benefits of yoga.
+National consumer day was celebrated on 23th December 2021to created awareness about the rights of consumers.
+On 10/09/2021 Poshan Abhiyaan day was celebrated.
 Students were eudcated about the right nutrition.
 This was aimed to educate adequate knowledge about infants nutritin, pregnant lady and lactating mohters.

-On March 8th 2021, International womens day was celebrated to celebrate the progress made towards gender equality and women empowerment.
+On March 8th 2022, International womens day was celebrated to celebrate the progress made towards gender equality and women empowerment.

-On 10th February 2021, World cancer day was celebrated.
-This programme was to create awareness about the reduction of number of cancer patients and to reduce the mortality rate due to cancer.

-File Description Documents Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) View File
+File Description Documents Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) No File Uploaded